toydotgame/rontech.com.au/README.md

-Rontech Security Industries was a security company which operated from founding its in 1986, to its sale and merge with ART Security around 2011.
+Rontech Security Industries was a security company which operated from 1986 to its sale and merge with ART Security on the 8th of July, 2009.

 The former URL, [www.rontech.com.au](https://www.rontech.com.au/), is now home to a blog unrelated to Rontech.
+Luckily, the original site had had [snapshots crawled of it, which are now on the Wayback Machine](http://web.archive.org/web/20100301000000*/http://www.rontech.com.au/).

 ***